watty62/SOD/README.md

 ---
 ## Background

-I create this to support a series of [blog posts](https://codethecity.co.uk/category/open-data/) I am creating about open data in Scotland.
+I created this to support a series of [blog posts](https://codethecity.co.uk/category/open-data/) I am creating about open data in Scotland.

 ---
 ## Errors and Ommissions
 If you spot an error - or missing data - please fork this repo and submit a pull request.